Gopher tortoise rescued, released

-NORTH PORT — With the assistance of a several North Port residents, a rehabilitated gopher tortoise was released back to the area June 6, in which he was found almost five months ago, after being struck by a vehicle around Price Boulevard and Serris Avenue.
+With the assistance of several North Port residents, a rehabilitated gopher tortoise was released back to the area June 6, in which it was found almost five months ago, after being struck by a vehicle around Price Boulevard and Serris Avenue.

 The male tortoise, approximately 20 years old, received rehabilitative care at The Wildlife Center of Venice, Inc., after being transported by Edie Driest, with North Port Friends of Wildlife, on Jan.
 13.